emp5954/Auto-Generated-Shorts/README.md

-## AI Powered Auto-Generated Shorts
+## AI Powered Auto-Generated Short Form Videos for YouTube Shorts

-This repository is for an AI agent that automatically creates YouTube Shorts from script generation to upload.
+This repository is for an AI n8n agent that automatically creates short form video for YouTube Shorts from script generation to upload.

 ## What This Does